WTTC Call For Greater Clarity So Brits Can Travel Abroad Again

 About WTTC

-The World Travel & Tourism Council (WTTC) represents the global travel & tourism private sector.
+The World Travel & Tourism Council (WTTC) represents the global Travel & Tourism private sector.
 Members include 200 CEOs, Chairs and Presidents of the world's leading travel & tourism companies from all geographies covering all industries.
-For more than 30 years, WTTC has been committed to raising the awareness of governments and the public of the economic and social significance of the travel & tourism sector.
+For more than 30 years, WTTC has been committed to maximising the inclusive and sustainable growth potential of the Travel & Tourism sector by partnering with governments, destinations, communities, and other stakeholders to drive economic development, create jobs, reduce poverty and foster peace, security, and understanding in our world.